- Application Reference Resources:

-To become an EIP Student, a candidate must first be recommended by his or her guidance counselor and/or a teacher.
-Once nominated, students and their parents are invited to attend an information session where the details of the program are explained and emails are collected for the online application link.
+To become an EIP Prep Student, a candidate must first be recommended by their school counselor and/or a teacher.
+Once nominated, students and their parents are invited to attend an information session where the benefits of the program are outlined and families are given instruction on how to access the online EIP Prep Application link.
+For your reference, the EIP Prep nomination period is during the spring semester; please view the timeline reference link below.

 Requirements to Apply: